251232215/cuijie/content/authors/admin/_index.md

   - title: 'The Outstanding Paper Award in the 15th Chinese Communication Conference'
     date: '2022-07-03'
-    awarder: Association for Chinese Communication
+    awarder: Association for Education in Journalism and Mass Communication

     - title: 'The Outstanding Paper Award in the Doctoral Forum of Journalism and Communication at Tsinghua University'
     date: '2021-05'